binhanle/keyboard-snooping/docs/index.md

     - Still better than random guessing
 - Good performance with a voice to keystroke ratio < 0dB
 - 10<sup>7</sup> fewer tries needed to crack 10-letter password than brute force

+### 2.3.
+A Comprehensive Study of Activity Recognition Using Accelerometers <sup>[8]</sup>
+#### 2.3.1 Objective
+- The paper surveys and evaluates methods of activity recognition using accelerometers.
+#### 2.3.2 Method
+- Using three publicly available data-sets, the paper answers some open questions in literature:
+    - Structured vs “independently and identically distributed" models?
+    - Are the so-far approaches genuinely robust across different contexts and activities?
+    - What is the minimum sampling rate required to get good classification performance?
+#### 2.3.3 Results
+    - Incorporating lower sampling frequencies does not worsen classification performance.
+    - The use of longer (5-7 secs) feature windows for feature extraction can help the classification.
+    - Structured models capture a greater portion of temporal context.

 ## 3. Technical Approaches